nhn/tui.calendar/docs/en/apis/event-object.md

 ![isReadOnly](../../assets/EventObject_isReadOnly.png)

 Indicates whether the event can be modified.
-If `isReadOnly` is `true`, you cannot move or resize the event, and the edit button is not exposed in the event detail popup.
+If `isReadOnly` is `true`, you cannot move or resize the event, and the edit button is not exposed in the event details popup.

 ### isPending, isFocused, isPrivate